ShravanSaraswat/Sense-Hacker/README.md

 <br />

-## ❤️ Note for new Contributors : ❤️

-Thank you very much for considering this project.
-Make sure you read [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md) before making contributions.
-Feel free to raise an issue and after gettting assigned to it, you are all set to work on it.

 ## 📌 About the project :

 This project was intentionally built for the Merge Intern's `Hack You` Hackathon.
 This project is helpful for gaining awareness about keeping yourself safe in the cyber space and get out of the zone of becomming an easy target